Piyushi-0/ACE/README.md

   fp - file path
   eff_n - index of attribute which is the effect

- Please put "output_layer_trained_model", "lstm_trained_model", "feature_maxs.npy",
+ Please put 'output_layer_trained_model', 'lstm_trained_model', 'feature_maxs.npy',
- "feature_mins.npy" obtained from lstm.py in the same directory as other codes.
+ 'feature_mins.npy' obtained from lstm.py in the same directory as other codes.
  'Headers.csv' is a file with only the names(headers) of attributes.

 <b>On Synthetic Dataset</b>: